 Retention of information: This disclosure contains the important information about your Home Equity Line of Credit.
 You should read it carefully and keep a copy for your records.

-Availability of Terms: All of the terms described below are subject to change.
-If these terms change (other than the annual percentage rate) and you decide not to enter into an agreement with us, you are entitled to a refund of any fees you paid to us or anyone else in connection with your application.
+Availability of Terms: The terms described below are subject to change at any time.
+If these terms change (other than the annual percentage rate) and you decide, as a result, not to enter into an agreement with us, you are entitled to a refund of any fees that you have paid to us or anyone else in connection with your application.

-Security Interest: We will take a mortgage on your home.
-You could lose your home if you do not meet the obligations in your agreement with us.
+Security Interest: We will take a mortgage, deed of trust or other security interest on your home.
+You could lose your home if you do not meet the obligations of your agreement with us.

-Possible Actions: We can terminate your line and require you to pay us the entire outstanding balance in one payment if:
+Possible Actions: We can terminate your line, require you to pay us the entire outstanding balance in one payment, and charge you certain fees if:

 You engage in fraud or material misrepresentation in connection with the line.

 You do not meet the repayment terms.

 Your action or inaction adversely affects the collateral or our rights in the collateral.

 The prospect of payment, performance, or realization of our rights in the collateral is significantly impaired by your action or inaction (including, for example, if you engage in fraud or material misrepresentation in connection with the line at any time.)